 The Santa Claus Lie Debate: Answering Objections

-Let's consider some objections to not lying to your kids about Santa Claus.
+Let's look at some objections to telling your kids Santa Claus isn't real.

 Posted Dec 09, 2013